 Adequate disclosure.
-Generally, you can avoid the disregard of rules and substantial understatement portions of the accuracy-related penalty if the position is adequately disclosed and the position has at least a reasonable basis.
+Generally, you can avoid the disregard of regulations and substantial understatement portions of the accuracy-related penalty if the position is adequately disclosed and the position has at least a reasonable basis.
+To avoid the disregard of regulations portion of the accuracy-related penalty, the position taken must also represent a good-faith challenge to the validity of the regulation.